Skip to main content

 News

-PhD student Wing Yi Pao and undergraduate student in the automotive engineering program Long Li have won the 2022 CSME National Student Design Competition under the prize category of “Technical Prowess in Mechanical Engineering”.
+PhD student Wing Yi Pao and an undergraduate student in the automotive engineering program Long Li have won the 2022 CSME National Student Design Competition under the prize category of “Technical Prowess in Mechanical Engineering”.
 They developed a rain simulation system (patent pending) for use in wind tunnels that more realistically simulates natural rainfall than traditional pressurized spray nozzles, allowing for more accurate testing of Advanced Driver Assistance Systems (ADAS).

 roxanne_image.jpg